Figure 7. Application of red/near-infrared LLLT and LED to treat neck pain.

 Musculoskeletal Dysfunction and Pain

-Musculoskeletal pain and dysfunction is the leading cause of disability and far exceeds the cost of all other healthcare categories including diabetes, heart disease, cancer and all forms of dementia.
+Musculoskeletal pain and dysfunction is the leading cause of disability and far exceeds the cost of all other healthcare categories, including diabetes, heart disease, cancer, and all forms of dementia.

 The positive effects of photobiomodulation (PBM) therapy on musculoskeletal pain and dysfunction (by low-level laser or LED) has been reported in over 120 randomized controlled clinical trials (RCTs).
-These include back pain, neck pain, tendinopathies (tennis elbow, shoulder tendinopathies, achilles tendinopathies) osteoarthritis, rheumatoid arthritis, ankle sprains, myofascial pain, TMJ pain, carpal tunnel syndrome, repetitive strain injuries and other soft tissue injuries etc.
+These include back pain, neck pain, tendinopathies (tennis elbow, shoulder tendinopathies, achilles tendinopathies), osteoarthritis, rheumatoid arthritis, ankle sprains, myofascial pain, TMJ pain, carpal tunnel syndrome, repetitive strain injuries and other soft tissue injuries, etc.

-A Pubmed search for “pain” and PBM (and a range of alternative terms such a LLLT and laser biostimulation) returns 985 results.
+A Pubmed search for “pain” and PBM (and a range of alternative terms such as LLLT and laser biostimulation) returns 985 results.
 The effect of PBM therapy on pain has been explored more than any other clinical category and is by far the most common clinical application in medical practice today.

 Many systematic reviews have been performed with the following conclusions.